aritchie/notifications/README.md

 ### FAQ
 * Why are most methods async now?
 * _iOS requires all UI based commands run on the UI thread.
 Notifications are part of UIKit and thus have this requirement.
 With all of my plugins, I try to manage the thread marshalling for you_

+* Why can't I set a string as an identifier
+* _Android needs an integer for how it sets identifiers_